 Pox Viruses, Moles, Warts and Sycosis

 What’s the connection between pox viruses and moles and warts?
-The connection was first raised by Dr Le Fanu two weeks ago in his weekly column for the Daily Telegraph.
+The connection was first raised by Dr Le Fanu in his weekly column for the Daily Telegraph.
 In his article When Lethargy Can be Fatal he has a paragraph on moles and the shingles jab wherein he says:

 Finally, a reader, aged 71 and thus eligible for the shingles jab, reports that three days after having it (and to her considerable delight), three long-standing and unsightly moles on her skin “literally dropped off”.
 This could, of course, be mere coincidence, but might it be attributable, she wonders, to the immune response generated by the jab – and, if so, have others had the same experience?

-Now, two weeks later he reports in his article The cancer sufferer who found his cure on the internet he says:
+Two weeks later in his article The cancer sufferer who found his cure on the internet Dr Le Fanu says:

 The possibility that the immune response generated by the shingles jab might also get rid of unsightly moles would seem to be confirmed by the experience of a reader who woke to find that a couple of prominent warts on her forehead had vanished in a similar fashion.